esocarras7/gateway_devices/README.md

 ### Getting Started

+Prerequisites:

 1. .Net Core 3.1 SDK installed
 2. The database is in-memory, so it does not require a database manager
+3. VSCode or Visual Studio 2019 installed to be able to run the web api and debug if desired

 ### Installing